qtalr/lab-01/README.md

 1. Add a section which describes your learning in this lab

 Some questions to consider:

   - What did you learn?
   - What did you find most/ least challenging?
   - What resources did you consult?
     - Instructor?
 Quarto documentation, Websites (provide links)?
   - What more would you like to know about literate programming and/ or Quarto?
     - Find potential resources you might consult to continue your learning.
 Provide links and a brief description of the resource.

 ## Submission for feedback

-1. To prepare your lab report for submission you will need to render your Quarto document to PDF or Word.
+1. To prepare your lab report for submission you will need to render your Quarto document to PDF.
 2. Download this file to your local computer.
 3. Submit your report as described by your instructor.